Which flu vaccine is best? Influvac flu vaccine - instructions for use, reviews Flu shot vaccine name.

 • Elderly people (especially those with chronic diseases);

-• Small children (over 6 months old);
+• Small children (over 6 months);

-• People with oncology;
+• People with cancer;

-• medical personnel;
+• Medical personnel;

 • People with low immunity;